-Amendments to IAS 1 Presentation of Financial Statements and IFRS Practice Statement 2: Disclosure of Accounting Policies
+• Amendments to IAS 1 Presentation of Financial Statements and IFRS Practice Statement 2: Disclosure of Accounting Policies

-The amendments are effective for periods beginning on or after January 1, 2023 and have not been yet endorsed by the EU.
+The amendments are effective for periods beginning on or after January 1, 2023 and have been endorsed by the EU.
 They require entities to disclose their material accounting policies rather than their significant accounting policies.
-To support these amendments the IASB has also developed guidance and examples to explain and demonstrate the application of the 'four-step materiality process'.
+To support these amendments the IASB has also developed guidance and examples to explain and demonstrate the application of the "four-step materiality process".
 According to the amendments, accounting policy information may be material (i) because of its nature, even if the related amounts are immaterial; (2) if users of an entity's financial statements would need it to understand other material information in the financial statements; and (3) if an entity discloses immaterial accounting policy information, such information shall not obscure material accounting policy information.
 Management expects that the amendments will not have an impact on the Group's consolidated financial position or results of operations.

-Amendments to IAS 8 Accounting policies, Changes in Accounting Estimates and Errors: Definition of Accounting Estimates
+• Amendments to IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors: Definition of Accounting Estimates

-The amendments help entities to distinguish between accounting policies and accounting estimates.
-The amendments are effective for annual periods beginning on or after January 1, 2023 and have not yet been endorsed by the EU.
+The amendments help entities to distinguish between accounting policies and accounting estimates and the correction of errors.
+The amendments are effective for annual periods beginning on or after January 1, 2023 and have been endorsed by the EU.
 Accounting estimates are now defined as being the monetary amounts in financial statements that are subject to measurement uncertainty.
-The amendments clarify that a change in accounting estimate that results from new information or new developments is not the correction of an error.
+The amendments clarify that a change in an accounting estimate that results from new information or new developments is not the correction of an error.
+The amended standard clarifies that the effects on an accounting estimate of a change in an input or a change in a measurement technique are changes in accounting estimates if they do not result from the correction of prior period errors.
 In addition, the effects of a change in an input or a measurement technique used to develop an accounting estimate are changes in accounting estimates if they do not result from the correction of prior period errors.
 Management expects that the amendments will not have an impact on the Group's consolidated financial position or results of operations.